How do you fix the foundation on a house?

 Spot piers are shallow, hand-dug piers that are filled with concrete.
-They provide a great option for repairing foundations in light-loaded areas, such as porches.
+They provide a great option for repairing foundations in lighter areas of the home such as a porch.

 For more information about getting your house raised or any other aspect of construction, request a quote for your lift or move, please feel free to contact us via e-mail at email@example.com or call our office at 908-654-8227/ 888-236-8398.
 We look forward to hearing from you.